 Smaller workspaces should preferably be designed on the basis of the sound absorption coefficient, larger workspaces on the basis of the sound level reduction.
 At workspace volumes of between 1,000 and 10,000 m2, the decision should be made on a case-by-case basis.
 Since the costs entailed by room acoustic measures and the absorption materials used may be high, the material should be used selectively and only in the quantities actually required.
 For this purpose, forecast calculations are required for different room acoustic variants that enable the requirements of the ordinance to be satisfied by an iterative approach.
 The IFA uses a software application in accordance with the VDI 3760 standard for this purpose.

-Since the results achievable with modifications of the acoustics of existing workrooms depend essentially on the initial situation, a precise analysis of the original room acoustics is necessary.
-Depending on the initial situation, noise reductions of roughly 1 to 6 dB(A) can be achieved in the proximity of machines, and even 10 dB(A) and more at greater distance from the noise sources.
-In workrooms in which noise nuisance is the result of talking among the room’s occupants, as in call centres and classrooms, noise reduction rates of the order of 8 dB(A) can be achieved in many cases.
+Since the efficacy of room-acoustic measures in an existing workspace is dictated substantially by the situation as-is, a precise analysis must be performed of the existing room acoustics.
+Depending on the existing situation, noise reductions of approximately 1 to 6 dB(A) can be attained in the vicinity of machines, and of 10 dB(A) and more at greater distances from the sources of noise.
+In workspaces in which the noise exposure is caused by the workers' conversations, as for example in call centres or classrooms, noise reductions in the region of 8 dB(A) can often be attained.

-Further information on the acoustic design of industrial workrooms can be found in noise protection information leaflet IFA-LSA 01-234, which describes requirements, principles, measurement methods, measures, and the efficacy of noise abatement by room acoustic measures.
+Further information on the acoustic design of workspaces can be found in noise protection worksheet IFA-LSA 01-234, which describes room acoustics in industrial workspaces and the associated requirements, principles, measurement methods, measures, and the efficacy of noise control.